grawity/accdb/README.md

 # accdb

-It's like passwords.txt but better.

-Seriously.
+Everybody tells me "use `pass`", "use LastPass", "use KeePass".
+I've tried all of them.

   - I want my password list to be editable anywhere I go.
   - I want to edit it with Vim and Notepad2.
   - I want to use my own field names for everything.
-  - But I don't want to be annoyed with strict syntax requirements.
+  - I don't want to be annoyed with strict syntax requirements.
   - I want it to be searchable from command line, conveniently.

-So yes, I have a `passwords.txt`.

 ## Syntax